Could Inheritance Tax be abolished?

 Their final suggestion is that capital gains tax apply on death, although restricted to additional residential properties and assets qualifying for business property relief and agricultural relief.

 Of course these are only suggestions from the Resolution Foundation and it is entirely possible that the Office for Tax Simplification may have a completely separate set of regulations that they will introduce.
-If these suggestions are implemented however, most hit would be small families, as there is a tax on the individual rather than two allowances from a couple gifting the money.
+If these suggestions are implemented, most hit would be small families, as there is a tax on the individual rather than two allowances from a couple gifting the money.

-However, one thing that is very clear is that referring to IHT as a voluntary tax will be a thing of the past.
+One thing that is very clear is that referring to IHT as a voluntary tax will be a thing of the past.
 This phrase was coined on the basis that careful planning can significantly reduce or even negate an individuals liability.